mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 — Cr250

 X-RAY OUTLINING AID
 By adding an outlining element to an existing scope, the user can see exactly where their target lies behind an obscuring object.
-So long as the object is not made of metal, shielded or more than a metre thick, the target may not hide behind it (although it will still gain its usual Protection bonus – see page 78 of the Traveller Core Rulebook for details).
-The TL11 version is more powerful and can function through up to three metres of material.
+So long as the object is not made of metal, shielded or more than a meter thick, the target may not hide behind it (although it will still gain its usual Protection bonus – see page 78 of the Traveller Core Rulebook for details).
+The TL11 version is more powerful and can function through up to three meters of material.

 Item TL Effect Kg Cost
 X-Ray Outlining